 AREAS OF EXPERTISE:

-Sophie became a tenant at Kings Chambers in October 2019 having completed pupillage under the supervision of Simon Burrows and Richard Livingston.
+Sophie has been a tenant at Kings Chambers since October 2019, having completed her pupillage under the supervision of His Honour Judge Burrows and Richard Livingston.

 Year of call: 2018

 Sophie accepts instructions in a range of Mental Health matters.
-She has experience in Nearest Relative Displacement Proceedings, appearing before the First- Tier Tribunal, as well as CQC prosecutions.
+Sophie has acted for detained patients, family members and local authorities in Nearest Relative Displacement Proceedings and has appeared before Mental Health Tribunals in hospitals across the North West.

 The Honourable Society of Gray’s Inn